 Why Not Airflow?

-Airflow is a historically important tool in the data engineering ecosystem.
+Airflow is a historically important tool in the data engineering ecosystem, and we have spent a great deal of time working on it.
 It introduced the ability to combine a strict Directed Acyclic Graph (DAG) model with Pythonic flexibility in a way that made it appropriate for a wide variety of use cases.
 However, Airflow’s applicability is limited by its legacy as a monolithic batch scheduler aimed at data engineers principally concerned with orchestrating third-party systems employed by others in their organizations.

 Today, many data engineers are working more directly with their analytical counterparts.
 Compute and storage are cheap, so friction is low and experimentation prevails.
 Processes are fast, dynamic, and unpredictable.
 Airflow got many things right, but its core assumptions never anticipated the rich variety of data applications that has emerged.
 It simply does not have the requisite vocabulary to describe many of those activities.

 The seed that would grow into Prefect was first planted all the way back in 2016, in a series of discussions about how Airflow would need to change to support what were rapidly becoming standard data practices.
 Disappointingly, those observations remain valid today.
 We open sourced the Prefect engine a few weeks ago as the first step toward introducing a modern data platform, and we’re extremely encouraged by the early response!